telekom-mms/falcon-eye-monitoring/Readme.md

 `make --file Makefile.fem demoapp_start`

-To start the demo application you have to start F.E.M.
+To start the demo application you have to start F.E.M. before.

 #### Stop